usuaero/Pylot/docs/source/introduction.md

 In this documentation, you'll find information for creating airplane models, defining inputs, and interacting with the simulator.

 Please note that our physics engine does not currently support interations with the ground/solid objects (i.e. trees).
 We hope to include this functionality in a soon-to-be-released update for Pylot.
 Until then, you'll have to plan on staying in the air.

+There are couple known issues with Pylot which we are working to correct.
+If you run into any issues, please submit a bug report on GitHub.